PostgreSQL: Concurrency model

 PostgreSQL server is process-based (not threaded), and uses one operating system process per database session.
 Multiple sessions are automatically spread across all available CPUs by the operating system.
 Many types of queries can also be parallelized across multiple background worker processes, taking advantage of multiple CPUs or cores.
 Client applications can use threads and create multiple database connections from each thread.

 Security

 PostgreSQL manages its internal security on a per-role basis.
 A role is generally regarded to be a user (a role that can log in), or a group (a role of which other roles are members).
-Permissions can be granted or revoked on any object down to the column level, and can also allow/prevent the creation of new objects at the database, schema or table levels.
+Permissions can be granted or revoked on any object down to the column level, and can allow or prevent the visibility/creation/alteration/deletion of objects at the database, schema, table, and row levels.

 PostgreSQL's SECURITY LABEL feature (extension to SQL standards), allows for additional security; with a bundled loadable module that supports label-based mandatory access control (MAC) based on Security-Enhanced Linux (SELinux) security policy.

 PostgreSQL natively supports a broad number of external authentication mechanisms, including: